ajfriend/duckboat/readme.md

 pip install duckboat
 ```

-Duckboat allows you to chain SQL snippets (often omitting `select *` and `from ...`)
+Duckboat allows you to chain SQL snippets (meaning you can usually omit `select *` and `from ...`)
 to incrementally and lazily build up complex queries.

 Duckboat is a light wrapper around the
 [DuckDB relational API](https://duckdb.org/docs/api/python/relational_api),
-which is easily accessible if you'd like to use DuckDB more directly.
+so
-Expressions are evaluated lazily and optimized by DuckDB,
+expressions are evaluated lazily and optimized by DuckDB.
-so queries are fast, avoiding materializing intermediate tables and data transfers.
+The resulting queries are fast, avoiding the need to materialize intermediate tables or
+perform data transfers.

 ```python